LiymLab/LiymLab.github.io/cfDNAanalyzer/Tutorial.md

 </center>

-## Section 2: Optimizing feature selection for machine learning models
+## Section 3: Optimizing feature selection for machine learning models

-Users can make an initial evaluation by leveraging cfDNAanalyzer's powerful feature extraction module, which is essential for the analysis of genomic and fragomic features from cfDNA sequencing data.
+Users can make an initial evaluation by leveraging cfDNAanalyzer's powerful feature extraction module, which is essential for the analysis of genomic and fragmentomic features from cfDNA sequencing data.
 After an initial exploration of the features, cfDNAanalyzer was used to identify the most discriminative features using four main classes of feature selection methods: filters, embedders, wrappers, and hybrid methods (25 methods in total supported).

-### Section 2.1: Methods of feature selection
+### Section 3.1: Methods of feature selection

 The feature selection methods in cfDNAanalyzer include four categories: embedded, filter, wrapper, and hybrid, implemented across three scripts: embedded_methods.py, filter_methods.py, wrapper_methods.py.
 Users can select and run the appropriate script based on their preferred method.